hurainjavaid/Demo3a/README.md

 # Demo3a
-this is  from the demo3 and from local repo.
+this is  from the demo3 and from local rep.